GAME 11 – Hotze Field inside Granger Stadium, TAPPS Division I Playoffs

 The Eagles next collide with a Bishop Lynch outfit that defeated Midland Christian 35-15 after leading 21-0 at halftime.
 The Friars have lost four games this season – all by eight points or fewer.

-This is the fourth meeting between the two programs in seven playoff seasons.
+This is the fifth meeting between the two programs in eight seasons.

 “Lynch is a different sort of challenge.
 The majority of teams we’ve faced this season sling the ball all over the field.
 They’re more ground and pound with a two-headed monster at running back.
 But the bracket is wide open.
 The way we’re clicking on offense I’ll absolutely roll the dice against anyone.”